withertech/SteamScraper/docs/CONFIGINI.md

 ```

 #### artworkXml="artwork.xml"
 Sets a non-default xml file to use when setting up the artwork compositing.
-By default Skyscraper uses the file `/home/USER/.skyscraper/artwork.xml`.
+By default Steamscraper uses the file `/home/USER/.steamscraper/artwork.xml`.
 Read more about the artwork.xml format and customization options [here](ARTWORK.md).

 NOTE!
 It can be *very* useful to set this in any platform section or frontend section where you want a specific artwork setup / look.